-Students will study the first part of a two-year program in United States History, focusing on the period from approximately 1763 to 1877.
+Students will study the first part of a two-year program in United States History, focusing on the period from approximately 1763 to 1896.
 This program provides opportunities for students to develop an understanding of historical reading skills, chronological reasoning skills, key historical concepts, and content related to the history of our nation.
+There will be a statewide Middle School Social Studies Assessment given in grade 8 beginning in the 2019-2020 school year.